 This includes but is not limited to

-- When will new cannabis license applications be available?
+- When will applications for new cannabis retailer licenses be available?

 - How much will it cost to open a dispensary in New Jersey?